alexreduts/banded-mm/README.md

 # banded-mm
-ETHZ Semester Project on "Efficient banded matrix multiplication for quantum transport simulation"

-Library with prototype implementations of BdGEMM Algorithm and comparison Algorithms BdMM, etc.

-Detailed reasoning about the algorithm can be found in the in the Report pdf in the docs section

-**Note**: This repository also serves as a personal reference for python projects, and is used for testing dev tools.
+**Disclaimer**: This repository was originally created as part of ETHZ Semester Project on "Efficient banded matrix multiplication for quantum transport simulation".
+I subsequentially used it as personal reference for python projects, and additionally use it for testing python dev tools.
+The stability of this package might not be guaranteed.

-Library Design: the banded matrix multiplication offers two functions when imported BdMM and BdGEMM, The library offers different implementations variations of BdGEMM which can be specified with a argument `blocking` etc. If not specified it will default to naiveCopy
+Primarily, **banded-mm** is a python package implementing a prototype of the BdGEMM algorithm developed during the ETHZ Semester Project.
+BdGEMM is BLAS-like algorithm for matrix multiplications involving two banded matrices.
+It allows for efficient block-wise multiplication of banded matrices on Nvidia GPU's.
+This solves memory constraints faced when trying to do multiplication of bigger matrices.
+Detailed reasoning about the algorithm can be found in the in the report "Efficient Banded Matrix Multiplication for Quantum Transport Simulation" in the `/docs` folder.

+`/src` contains `banded_mm` package which consists of two functions `BdMM` and `BdGEMM`. `BdGEMM` is available in multiple different implementations.
+If none is specifiec explicetly, it will use the most optimized implementation.
+The unittest of `banded_mm` are located in `/tests`.

+`/tools` contains utility python scripts with functions like `banded_matrix_generator` and scripts used for experimental evaluation of the algorithms.

 ## Install
 **Requirements**
-+ Tested on Ubuntu LTE 22.04 and Quatro P2000 alternative systems might work but are not guaranteed
++ The latest tests were run on Windows 11 with WSL2 running Ubuntu LTE 22.04 and using a RTX3060.
+Alternative systems might work but are not guaranteed
-+ CUDA version ... and compatible Graphics Card from Nvidia

-1. Clone Repo `git clone ...`
-2. Install poetry `link to poetry`
-3. cd ... && pip install --editable .

-## Development Notes
-### Testing
-unittest
-tox
-(pytest)

-precommit
-    flake8
-    black
-    _test_

-## Run Experiments
-+ Create python script running with different parameters given in a TOML config file